dougeby/IntuneDocs/intune/identity-protection-configure.md

 6. From the **Profile type** drop-down list, choose **Identity protection**.
 7. On the Windows Hello for Business pane, choose from the following options for Configure Windows Hello for Business:
     * Disabled.
 If you don't want to use Windows Hello for Business, select this setting.
 All other settings on the screen are then unavailable.
     * Enabled.
 Select this setting if you want to configure Windows Hello for Business settings.
-    * Not configured.
-Select this setting if you don't want to use Intune to control Windows Hello for Business settings.
-Any existing Windows Hello for Business settings on Windows 10 devices is not changed.
-All other settings on the pane are unavailable.

 8. If you selected **Enabled** in the previous step, configure the required settings that are applied to targeted enrolled Windows 10 and Windows 10 Mobile devices and users.